 This section of the topic provides information about the problem condition, and it is specified by the <condition> element.
 This element is optional, as often the problematic condition can be adequately described in the title and short description.

 Diagnostics

 This optional section of the topic provides information about how to determine possible causes of the problem.
-It is specified by the <diagnostics> element, which can contain both general information, including tables and flow charts, as well as steps.
+It is specified by the <diagnostics> element, which must contain one or both of the following structural elements: